 Over the past several years the natural gas industry has faced several changes.
 From innovative technologies in extraction, resulting in lower pricing to new technologies in appliances our industry as a whole has faced both accolades and opposition.
-The Natural Gas Association of Georgia believes it’s important to stand together as an industry and make sure consumers are educated and know the benefits of the direct use of natural gas.
+The Natural Gas Association of Georgia believes it’s important to stand together as an industry and make sure consumers, businesses and elected leaders are educated and know the benefits of the direct use of natural gas.
 We hope to keep you updated and informed here.

 Direct Use of Natural Gas